 Some plans allow you to contribute to both traditional and Roth 401(k)s.
 A traditional 401(k) offers you a tax break now by letting you contribute pre-tax money.
 But you pay taxes when you withdraw the money, that amount may be taxable.
-Roth 401(k)s work in reverse: You contribute after-tax dollars but don’t have to pay federal taxes when you withdraw the money in retirement that amount generally isn't taxable.
-Putting some contributions into a Roth 401(k) may benefit you if you expect to be in a higher tax bracket in retirement than you are currently.
+Roth 401(k)s work in reverse: You contribute after-tax dollars but generally don’t have to pay federal taxes when you withdraw the money in retirement that amount generally isn't taxable.
+Putting some contributions into a Roth 401(k) may benefit you if you expect to be in a higher tax bracket in retirement.
+State and local taxation rules may vary.
 A tax professional can help you figure this out.

 What are the maintenance costs and fees?

-Participating in a 401(k) plan entails certain fees and expenses, which vary by plan and can reduce your overall return.
+Most 401(k) plans have certain fees and expenses, which can vary and can reduce your overall return.
 Some fees cover administrative costs associated with running the plan.
 Others cover the cost of managing the particular investment vehicles you choose.

 What happens if I withdraw the money early?

-According to IRS rules, typically if you withdraw money from your 401(k) before age 59½, you have to pay a 10 percent penalty, as well as income taxes.
+According to IRS rules, typically if you withdraw money from your 401(k) before age 59½, you have to pay income taxes, as well as an additional 10 percent tax.
 (There are a few exceptions; see the IRS website for details.)
 But some plans allow you to borrow from your account.
 Those loans often involve fees and, as with any loan, you have to pay interest—though in this case, generally you’re paying yourself.
 You don’t have to pay the early-withdrawal additional tax if you repay the loan within the designated period.

 What happens to my money if I leave the company?

 Some employers let you keep your money in your 401(k) plan after you leave.
 Others, however, require you to take your funds with you.
-You may be able to roll your money to an Individual Retirement Account or into a new employer’s sponsored plan.
+You may be able to roll your money to an individual retirement account (IRA) or into a new employer’s sponsored plan.
 Or you could cash out via a distribution, though penalties may apply.
 Knowing the rules helps you avoid surprises and develop the best plan.
 Each choice may offer different investment options and services, fees, expenses and rules.
 These are complex choices, so take time to compare options.